simp/pupmod-simp-tlog/README.md

 You can simply include the `tlog` class to have the software installed.

-To enable automatic session recording, include the `tlog::rec_session` class and add the users and/or groups that you want to monitor to the `tlog::rec_session::shell_hook_users` Array.
+To enable automatic session recording, include the `tlog::rec_session` class.
+You **MUST** then add all users and/or groups that you want to monitor to the `tlog::rec_session::shell_hook_users` Array.

 Note: Groups should be prefixed with a percent sign (`%`) and it currently only works with the users primary group.

 When this is enabled, it will automatically hook into login and interactive shells based on scripts placed into `/etc/profile.d`.